Implementing the Victorian Curriculum F–10

-- Schools should assess student learning against the relevant aspects of the achievement standards in the Victorian Curriculum F–10.
+Schools should assess student learning, including evidence from practical activities and/or historical inquiries, against the relevant aspects of the achievement standards in the Victorian Curriculum F–10.

-- On the resumption of face-to-face learning, schools will need to undertake a variety of assessments to determine students' actual progression of learning, considering the original teaching and learning program and making the necessary adjustments to this program as required.
+On the resumption of face-to-face learning, schools may undertake a variety of assessments to determine students’ actual progression of learning, considering the original teaching and learning program and making the necessary adjustments to this program as required.